SamDev-Coder/Movie-List/README.md

 # Movie-List
-This contain list of movies
+This contain list of movies posters, it is responsive